kaitlyynh/kaitlyynh/README.md

-- 👋 Hi, I’m @kaitlyynh
+- 👋 Hi, I’m @kaitlyynh, currently studying Computer Science at university.
 - 👀 I’m interested in Software Development, Web Design, and Data Analytics.
-- 🌱 I’m currently learning C++, SQL, and other software.
+- 🌱 I’m currently learning C++, SQL, Flask and other software.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...